-- Provide financial literacy resources to borrowers at enrollment, throughout attendance, and following graduation or withdrawal. - Explain to the borrower that he or she should borrow only what is needed, and can cancel or return any funds in excess of what is needed. - Make clear that the borrower must inform his or her loan servicer immediately of any changes of name, address, telephone number, or social security number. - Advise the borrower to contact the loan servicer to discuss a change in payment plan or other repayment options if the borrower is unable to make a scheduled payment. - Provide general information about budgeting of living expenses and other aspects of personal financial management, including deferment, forbearance, consolidation, and other repayment options, and how to obtain these. - Explain the sale of loans by lenders and the use of outside contractors to service loans. - Explain that dissatisfaction with, or non-receipt of, expected educational services does not excuse the borrower from repayment of loans. - Explain the consequences of default, including a damaged credit rating, loss of eligibility for further Title IV assistance, loss of generous repayment and deferment options, offset of tax refunds and federal benefits, wage garnishment, and possible civil suit.

-Identification and Counseling of At-Risk Students

-The plan should include a means of identifying borrowers who withdraw prematurely from their educational program, who do not meet standards of satisfactory academic progress, or both, and provide counseling that offers intervention options and support.
+- Financial Management - Provide financial literacy resources to borrowers upon enrollment, during attendance, and following graduation or withdrawal. - Explain to the borrower that he or she should borrow only what is needed, and can cancel or return any funds in excess of that amount. - Make clear that the borrower must inform his or her loan servicer immediately of any changes of name, address, telephone number, or Social Security number. - Advise the borrower to contact the loan servicer to discuss a change in repayment plan or other repayment options if the borrower is unable to make a scheduled payment. - Provide general information about budgeting for living expenses and other aspects of personal financial management, including deferment, forbearance, consolidation, and other repayment options, and how to obtain these. - Explain the possible sale of loans by lenders and the use of outside contractors to service loans. - Explain that dissatisfaction with, or non-receipt of, expected educational service and underemployment does not excuse the borrower from repayment of loans. - Explain the consequences of default, including a damaged credit rating, loss of eligibility for further Title IV assistance, loss of generous repayment and deferment options, offset of tax refunds and federal benefits, wage garnishment, and possible civil suit. - Identification and Counseling of At-Risk Students - The plan should include a means of identifying borrowers who withdraw prematurely from their educational program, who do not meet standards of satisfactory academic progress, or both, and provide counseling that offers intervention options and support.

-• Campus-Wide Communication

-Communication of information relevant to the prevention and management of defaults must be a school-wide effort and should not be the responsibility of only a single office.
+- Campus-Wide Communication - Communication of information relevant to the prevention and management of defaults must be a school-wide effort and should not be the responsibility of only a single office.
 To promote success, campuses should evaluate their communication procedures to ensure compliance and accuracy.
 Information regarding borrowers' academic progress and enrollment status should be components of the information received by all relevant offices across campuses, including the offices that disburse funds and authorize payments.
-Accurate and timely reporting of borrowers' enrollment status is essential.

-After Students Leave School

-- On a scheduled basis, schools should request and review their NSLDS Date Entered Repayment (DER) Report to assure that the data on this report matches their records. - Early Stage Delinquency Assistance (ESDA) begins at the time of separation or early in the grace period.
-This is a focused effort by lenders, guarantors, and schools to assist particular borrowers to prepare for entry into loan repayment.
-ESDA activities afford an opportunity to provide focused, enhanced loan counseling, borrower education, and personal support during the grace period to help decrease the chance of later loan default. - Late Stage Delinquency Assistance (LSDA) requires collaboration with guarantors and servicers to enhance communication with borrowers throughout repayment. - Loan Record Detail Report (LRDR) data should be reviewed to ensure that CDR rates are accurate and include the correct borrowers and loans. - Periodically review the school's progress in preventing defaults.
+Accurate and timely reporting of borrowers' enrollment status is essential. - After Students Leave School - On a scheduled basis, schools should request and review their NSLDS Date Entered Repayment (DER) Report to assure that the data on this report matches their records. - Early Stage Delinquency Assistance (ESDA) begins at the time of separation or early in the grace period.
+This is a focused effort by lenders, guarantors, and schools to assist particular borrowers in preparing for entry into loan repayment.
+ESDA activities afford an opportunity to provide focused, enhanced loan counseling, borrower education, and personal support during the grace period to help decrease the chance of later loan default. - Late Stage Delinquency Assistance (LSDA) requires collaboration with guarantors and servicers to enhance communication with borrowers throughout repayment.
+LSDA techniques enable schools to help prevent seriously delinquent borrowers from default. - Loan Record Detail Report (LRDR) data should be reviewed to ensure that CDR rates are accurate and include the correct borrowers and loans. - Periodically review the school's progress in preventing defaults.
 Evaluate commonalities and trends among defaulters and use this information to improve the school's default prevention plan and initiatives.